The Socialist Party (PS) majority amended the Albanian criminal procedure code prohibiting extraditions only recently.

 Following is an explanation of how the PS parliamentary majority was able to change the related articles of the law.

-Balili will be safe from extradition as a result of art.941/f of the Albanian Criminal Procedure Code, which states:
+Balili will be safe from extradition as a result of art.491/e of the Albanian Criminal Procedure Code, which states:

-- f) When the requested person is an Albanian citizen, and when there is no agreement stipulating otherwise.”
+e) When the requested person is an Albanian citizen, and when there is no agreement stipulating otherwise.

-The amendment above was approved in parliament by the socialist majority in power in May, 2018.
+The amendment above was approved in parliament by the socialist majority in power in March, 2017 and entered into force in August.

 The previous art.491/f prescribed that a convicted person could not be extradited “when the requested person is tried in absentia, except in case the requesting State provides safeguards for the revision of the decision.”